tbsdvl/react-launchpad/README.md

  */
 ```

-jest will setup the proper environment to run DOM rendering tests for your React components.
+jest will setup the proper environment to run ReactDOM rendering tests for your React components.

 #### getReact.js
 ```